University Interviews Tutors

 What does a university interview involve?

 Some universities have an interview stage in the application process, usually after you have submitted your personal statement.
 University Interviews can vary greatly in length depending on the institution and course, but all interviews are essentially an opportunity for admissions tutors to get to know you better.
 The interview is your chance to display your best qualities, discuss your interests, and further demonstrate how you would be a good fit.
 Some interviews may involve an activity or small test in which admissions tutors may see your thought processes and how you go about solving problems.
+Our university interviews tutors can help you prepare for your university interviews and complete the applications process.

 Potential questions asked in an interview could be: